omorandi/TiAssetsLibrary/README.md

 ## Description

-This iOS module extends the Ti SDK, enabling access to the functionalities provided by iOS through the [AssetsLibrary framework](http://developer.apple.com/library/ios/#documentation/AssetsLibrary/Reference/AssetsLibraryFramework/_index.html).
+This iOS module extends the Ti SDK, enabling access to the functionalities provided by the iOS  [AssetsLibrary framework](http://developer.apple.com/library/ios/#documentation/AssetsLibrary/Reference/AssetsLibraryFramework/_index.html).

-The module provides an almost 1:1 mapping on the features exposed by said framework.
+The module provides an almost 1:1 mapping on the features exposed by said framework (read-only).

 ## Building and installing the TiAssetsLibrary Module ##